jokr3772/AICircuit/README.md

-# AICircuit: A Multi-Level Dataset and Benchmark for AI-Driven Analog Integrated Circuit Design
+# AICircuit: A Multi-Level Dataset and Benchmark for AI-Driven Analog Integrated Circuit Design (NeurIPS 2024)

 abstract #TO BE ADDED

 ## Table of Contents